Updated August 7, 2020.

-Now that I’ve re-committed to the Z-CoiL® shoes I can focus on the conference clothes.
+I’ve re-committed to the Z-CoiL® shoes so now I can focus on the conference clothes.
 At home in Florida I wear jeans and light-colored t-shirts (with or without Z-Coils).
 For the past 25 crochet conferences I’ve packed almost no jeans or t-shirts.

 Lots of crochet conference attendees wear their most comfortable jeans, t-shirts, and sneakers and that’s great!
 That’s the easiest packing of all.
 (People do tend to dress up for the Saturday night banquet.)